wak1616/PAC/README.md

 3. **Self-Pay Pricing**
    a.
 The self-pay price for a comprehensive exam is typically **$150-$250**.
    b. **Script:** "The estimated costs for an exam can range between $150-$250.
 Once you have checked out, our check-out staff will provide your final self-pay costs.
 All costs are due at the time of the appointment."
+4. **Important Reminders**
+   a.
+Patients are typically only eligible through their vision plan once per year.
+If a routine exam is being scheduled before the 1-year eligibility timeframe, the patient may need to use their medical insurance instead.
+   b.
+Always schedule patients with both vision and medical insurance info.

 #### Closing Reminders